Full Time RVing—How to Downsize Your Home to an RV

 *A note about tax Records: There is an IRS website that recommends how long to keep your tax records.
 In most cases, three to four years is all you need, but in some cases, you might need to keep records for seven years.
 My recommendation is to carry one year of back tax records with you in your RV.
 Read the publication and put remaining records in storage.
 See the box at right for additional records and important documents you should carry with you.

-You will want to take your computer, scanner, printer, cables and electronic devices, cameras and all the cables and chargers that go with these devices.
-I found that the easiest way to organize the dozens of cables was to put each in a zip lock bag marked with its purpose and the device it belongs to.
-Now, with smart phones and iPads or tablets, you may be able to cut down on the number of different devices you need.
+You will want to take your computer, printer/scanner, cables and electronic devices, cameras and all the cables and chargers that go with these devices.
+I found that the easiest way to organize cables and chargers was to put each in a zip lock bag marked with its purpose and the device it belongs to.
+As smart phones, iPads and tablets become part of our everyday lives, you should be able to cut down on the number of different devices you need.

 Reserve a space for office items like a stapler, notepads, paper clips, pens, pencils, erasers, tape and whatever other items you like in your home office.
 Get rid of the hundreds of extra pens, pencils and things that you never use!